British qualified accountants: CCAB-qualified accountants

 All full members of these bodies and CIMA are deemed to hold equivalent-level qualifications.
 Many job advertisements for accountants in the United Kingdom therefore specify 'CCAB qualified' as though it was a specific qualification rather than a group of qualifications.

 In practice some employers use the term as shorthand for 'professional accountant' and might consider members of non-Chartered bodies or overseas equivalents.

-The CCAB bodies are Recognised Qualifying Bodies (RQBs) in relation to company auditing under the Companies Act 2006.
-As of 2015, however, CIPFA's status as an RQB is currently in abeyance.
+All CCAB bodies were Recognised Qualifying Bodies (RQBs) in relation to company auditing under the Companies Act 2006.
+In 2018, however, CIPFA's status as an RQB was revoked.